carlosoliveira15/PetLife/README.md

 <h1 align="center"> PetLife </h1>
-<p align="center"> A imaginary veterinary clinic website project, the first project that I made for a course by OneBitCode </p>
+<p align="center"> An imaginary veterinary clinic website project, the first project that I made for a course by OneBitCode </p>

 ## Introduction